-And so it becomes painfully obvious why the Sixers were demanding Chalmers and Cole.
+And so it becomes painfully obvious why the Sixers were demanding Chalmers or Cole.
 There simply wasn’t anything else the Heat could offer.

 It didn’t have to be that way.

-Riley gave away a whopping 6 first round picks and 4 second round picks in drafts from 2010 through 2015 in preparation for and during the Big Three era.
+Riley gave away a whopping six first round picks and four second round picks in drafts from 2010 through 2015 in preparation for and during the Big Three era.